nicolas-garcia/xamarinsummit2019/README.md

 This session extends the first one of Maddy.
 No new information, but some examples and cool demos.

-## Page Object Pattern and UITest Best Practicies with [Sweekriti Satpathy](https://twitter.com/SweekritiS)
+## :heart: Page Object Pattern and UITest Best Practicies with [Sweekriti Satpathy](https://twitter.com/SweekritiS)
 [Link to summit session on YouTube](https://youtu.be/YJ8TiRCsLl4?t=16514)

 - State of UI Tests today